Martin Stadium (Northwestern University): Seating and other aspects of the stadium

 The temporary enlargement of the venue to accommodate football games was overseen by InProduction, company which specializes in erecting temporary seating structures for sports events such as Formula 1 races and golf tournaments, and which had previously built temporary bleachers at Kidd Brewer Stadium (for Appalachian State Mountaineers football) and Clarence T. C. Ching Athletics Complex (for Hawaii Rainbow Warriors football).

-Due to each sideline being space-confined, the sideline grandstands grandstands are more shallow in depth than the temporary endzone grandstands are.
+Due to each sideline being space-confined, the sideline grandstands are more shallow in depth than the temporary endzone grandstands are.
 Parts of the temporary endzone grandstands sit atop of a former football practice field and a parking lot.
 The initial target capacity for the temporary venue was to hold somewhere around 15,000 spectators.
 However, when it opened for the 2024 season its official capacity was even lower, at only 12,023.
 Northwestern Athletics noted that there would be the ability to potentially enlarge the capacity for the 2026 season including by adding as many as 3,000 more seats to the venue by placing more seating in the stadium's corners and under its score boards.